 I have been interested in amphibians since a visit to Ecuador in 2011.
 This interest has grown and I have focused my career on amphibians increasingly in the last few years.
 In 2016 I developed and led amphibian and reptile surveys during work experience in Costa Rica.
 However, I have had little interaction with other amphibian experts, and my limited knowledge on the topic is self-taught.
 I have never kept amphibians or similar species such as fish, and I know very little about amphibian husbandry, biology or behaviour.
 I have had no previous interactions with the amphibian community that has been the subject of this study.
 My personal motivations for conducting this study lie in my interests both in amphibians and in human–wildlife interactions, the latter of which may have influenced my interpretation of the results.

 The idea for the study was introduced to me by my external supervisors, with whom I developed the research question and methods.
 They presented me with questions for investigation and some likely outcomes, which were used to develop the interview guide, along with themes occurring in the literature.
-The Amphibian Ark, a partner of the study, provided support for amphibian captive breeding programmes CBPs and thus wanted to use the outcomes of the study to understand how they can improve partnerships and support for amphibian captive breeding.
+The Amphibian Ark, a partner of the study, provided support for amphibian captive breeding programmes and thus wanted to use the outcomes of the study to understand how they can improve partnerships and support for amphibian captive breeding.
 However, I wanted to reduce preconceived biases, and adopted an inductive approach that allowed the identification of themes and categories of importance to arise from the narrative of the participants.
 From this perspective, my lack of prior knowledge of the specific topic of investigation was probably beneficial, although it may have led to misinterpretation of some of the information.

 Interaction with participants